superdav42/wp-multisite-waas/readme.txt

    * Generate translation POT files
    * Minify CSS and JS assets
    * Process and optimize other assets
+6. **Important:** Update both README.md and readme.txt files when making changes that affect:
+   * Version numbers
+   * Required WordPress/PHP versions
+   * Feature additions or changes
+   * Installation instructions
+   * Documentation
+   * Changelog entries
-6. Open a Pull Request with your changes
+7. Open a Pull Request with your changes

 **Pull Request Guidelines:**

 Please include a clear description of your changes and their purpose, reference any related issues, and ensure your code follows existing style conventions.
+Always verify that both README.md and readme.txt are updated and synchronized before submitting your PR.

 **Release Process:**